Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 Calling and filtering variants
 ***********************************

 In BALSAMIC, various bioinfo tools are integrated for reporting somatic and germline variants summarized in the table below.
-The choice of these tools differs between the type of analysis, e.g.: `Target Genome Analysis (TGA)` or analysis of `Whole Genome Sequencing (WGS)`.
+The choice of these tools differs between the type of analysis, `Target Genome Analysis (TGA)` or analysis of `Whole Genome Sequencing (WGS)`.

 .. list-table:: SNV and small-Indel callers